fareen341/Terraform/README.md

 2. If we've written subnet resource first and then vpc resource, terraform is smart enough to create vpc first then subnet.
 Another example is if created custom-ami first and then launch ec2, terraform will launch ec2 first then create ami.

+$ terrform
+will give all the commands, just like we get in python using help

+$ terraform state list
+will list all the resource got created.

+$ terraform state show copy_the above_state
+will give the details info of the state we've applied.

+2. Method 2nd, real time.
+We'll be creating a seperate file called, <b>terraform.tfvars</b>
+Step 1: create file named, terraform.tfvars
+Step 2: define variable
+availability_zone = "ap-south-1a"
+Step 3: use it in terraform file, use just like we use in above example.

+3. Method 3rd: we can use environment variable to store secret file or variables.

+<b>Likewise variables, we can give list, objects just like other programming langs.</b>

+To apply specific resource use 'target' attribute:
+$ terraform apply -target aws_instance.demo-server

 <h3>PROJECT:</h3>
 Create a custom VPC using terraform: